 - What is the history of the entourage effect?

-- The different compounds found in CBD oil and how they work together
+- The different compounds found in CBD oil

 - What is the difference between CBD isolate, full-spectrum, and broad-spectrum CBD?